Prime component-preservingly amphicheiral link with odd minimal crossing number: Link invariants

 is the {\it Kauffman bracket} of $D$, and

 is the {\it $f$-polynomial} of $L$ where $w(D)$ is the writhe of $D$ as an oriented diagram.
 Then $f_L(A)$ is an invariant of $L$, and

 is the {\it Jones polynomial} of $L$.
 We denote $\langle D\rangle$ as $\langle D\rangle(A)$ when we emphasis it as a function of $A$.
-We have the following facts: \begin{lm} \begin{enumerate} \item[(1)] The Kauffman bracket $\langle D\rangle$ is an invariant of $L$ up to multiplications of $(-A^3)$.
-In particular, if we substitute a root of unity to $A$ and take its absolute value, then it is an invariant of $L$, which is a non-negative real number.
+We have the following facts: \begin{lm} Let $L$ be an $r$-component oriented link, and $D$ a diagram of $L$. \begin{enumerate} \item[(1)] The Kauffman bracket $\langle D\rangle$ is an invariant of $L$ up to multiplications of $(-A^3)$.
+In particular, if we substitute a root of unity for $A$ and take its absolute value, then it is an invariant of $L$, which is a non-negative real number.

 \item[(2)] We have the following skein relation (Figure 4) which can be an axiom of the Kauffman bracket: